Finschia/finschia/docs/delegators/delegator-guide-cli.md

 *NOTE: This section only concerns fundraiser participants*
 :::

 If you participated in the fundraiser, you should be in possession of a 12-words mnemonic.
-Newly generated mnemonics use 24 words, but 12-word mnemonics are also compatible with all the LFB tools.
+Newly generated mnemonics use 24 words, but 12-word mnemonics are also compatible with all the LBM tools.

 #### On a Ledger Device

-At the core of a ledger device, there is a mnemonic used to generate accounts on multiple blockchains (including a LINE Financial Blockchain).
+At the core of a ledger device, there is a mnemonic used to generate accounts on multiple blockchains (including a LINE Blockchain Mainnet).
 Usually, you will create a new mnemonic when you initialize your ledger device.
 However, it is possible to tell the ledger device to use a mnemonic provided by the user instead.
 Let us go ahead and see how you can input the mnemonic you obtained during the fundraiser as the seed of your ledger device.

 ::: warning
 *NOTE: To do this, **it is preferable to use a brand new ledger device.**.
 Indeed, there can be only one mnemonic per ledger device.
 If, however, you want to use a ledger that is already initialized with a seed, you can reset it by going in `Settings`>`Device`>`Reset All`. **Please note that this will wipe out the seed currently stored on the device.
 If you have not properly secured the associated mnemonic, you could lose your funds!!!***